GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat/chat-client-properties.md

 #### Parameters

-  - query: The query specify the filter and sorting options for members the controller should fetch.
+  - `query`: The query specify the filter and sorting options for members the controller should fetch.

 #### Returns